learn-co-curriculum/dsc-gitignore/README.md

 ### Basic Syntax

 The file's content is just a list of things to ignore, as well as whitespace and comments (which start with `#`).
+The items in the list are separated by newlines.

 For example, this could be the contents of a valid `.gitignore` file:

 ```
 # a comment
 secrets.json

+# another comment
+secrets.yml
 ```

-This means that if the repository contained a file called `secrets.json`, Git would ignore it.
+This means that if the repository contained a file called `secrets.json` and/or a file called `secrets.yml`, Git would ignore them.

 ### Glob Syntax